-- "Net power generated" means the gross electricity generation minus station service or unit service electricity requirements, expressed in megawatt hours (MWh) per year.
-In the case of cogeneration, this value includes: - a) internal consumption of electricity for the purposes of a production process, and - b) power transmitted to the grid. - "Nitric acid" means nitric acid that is 30 to 70 per cent in strength produced using the catalytic oxidation of ammonia. - "Non-calcined calcium oxide" means calcium oxide that remains in the clinker or CKD in the form of CaCO3 and calcium oxide in the clinker or CKD that entered the kiln as a non-carbonate species. - "Non-calcined magnesium oxide" means magnesium oxide that remains in the clinker or CKD in the form of MgCO3 and magnesium oxide in the clinker or CKD that entered the kiln as a non-carbonate species. - "Nylon Resins" means resins of Nylon 6 or Nylon 6,6 - "Nylon Fibres" means fibres of Nylon 6 or Nylon 6,6 - "Ontario Regulation 143/16" has the same meaning as in the Regulation. - "Ontario Regulation 452/09" has the same meaning as in the Regulation. - "Peak shaving" means using on-site generation during periods of maximum electricity consumption expressly with the intention of lowering the energy demand component of a given billing period. - "Petroleum Coke" means a solid residue consisting mainly of carbon which is derived either from the cracking of petroleum hydrocarbons in a refinery coker unit (petroleum coke) or from the destructive distillation of low-ash, low-sulphur bituminous coal (coal coke). - "Polyethylene" means polyethylene made from polymerization of ethylene at the facility, including all saleable prime and off-grade polyethylene but excluding scrap ethylene. - "Prime mover" means equipment such as an engine or water wheel that drives an electric generator and includes, but is not limited to, reciprocating engines, combustion or gas turbines, steam turbines, microturbines, and fuel cells. - "Process emissions" means the GHG emissions from industrial processes other than fuel combustion. - "Process gas" means blast furnace gas or coke oven gas from a blast furnace or coke oven located at a facility at which iron and steel production is engaged in.
+"Nickel matte" means nickel matte produced from pyrometallurgical smelting.

+"Nitric acid" means nitric acid that is 30 to 70 per cent in strength produced using the catalytic oxidation of ammonia.

+"Non-calcined calcium oxide" means calcium oxide that remains in the clinker or CKD in the form of CaCO3 and calcium oxide in the clinker or CKD that entered the kiln as a non-carbonate species.

+"Non-calcined magnesium oxide" means magnesium oxide that remains in the clinker or CKD in the form of MgCO3 and magnesium oxide in the clinker or CKD that entered the kiln as a non-carbonate species.

+"Nylon 6 resins chips" means nylon 6 resin in the form of chips made from pure, recycled, and recovered caprolactam.

+"Nylon resins" means resins of Nylon 6 or Nylon 6,6.

+"Nylon fibres" means fibres of Nylon 6 or Nylon 6,6.

+"On-site transportation emissions" means emissions from machinery used for the transport or movement of substances, materials, equipment or products that are used in the production process at a facility where:

+- a) On or before March 31, 2025, those emissions have resulted from the combustion of fuel delivered in a delivery to which an exemption certificate referred to in section 36 of the Greenhouse Gas Pollution Pricing Act (Canada) applies, containing a declaration described in subparagraph 36 (1) (b) (v) of that Act. - b) On April 1, 2025, or later, those emissions have resulted from the combustion of fuel.

+"Ontario Regulation 143/16" has the same meaning as in the Regulation.

+"Ontario Regulation 452/09" has the same meaning as in the Regulation.

+"Palladium and platinum" means palladium and platinum produced by milling and concentrating via flotation of ore extracted from surface and underground mining.

+"Petroleum coke" means a solid residue consisting mainly of carbon which is derived either from the cracking of petroleum hydrocarbons in a refinery coker unit (petroleum coke) or from the destructive distillation of low-ash, low-sulphur bituminous coal (coal coke).